 Don’t worry, though.
 We’ve got you covered for learning to love and trust your postpartum body!

-Well, two reasons:
+Well, three reasons:

 So when you wonder when to splurge and when to save, this is where you splurge.

 Maternity bras are definitely a splurge-worthy item, but we recommend waiting as long as possible to buy them so you don’t have to size up a second time.

 Once you start spilling out of your current cups, it’s time to transition to maternity bras.
 As always, we suggest using bras that transition well to postpartum.